 I’ve been vaccinated.
 Do I still need to wear a mask?

-It is recommended that everyone 6 months and older get a flu shot annually, since the influenza virus changes, and the protection from the previous years’ vaccine will wear off over time.
-Not only does the annual flu vaccine protect people from becoming seriously sick, but it also reduces the likelihood of spreading the virus.
-More information about the flu shot can be obtained from Health Canada.
+Public health authorities in Canada recommend that everyone 6 months and older get a flu shot annually, since the influenza vaccine often changes from year to year to better match the influenza virus strains expected to circulate in the upcoming season.
+Additionally, the protection from the previous years’ vaccine can decrease over time.
+Not only does the annual influenza vaccine help to protect people from becoming seriously sick, but it also reduces the likelihood of spreading the virus to others.
+More information about the influenza vaccine can be obtained from Health Canada.

-Refer to your local public health authority or health care provider for information on how to receive the flu and COVID-19 vaccines.
-They can also advise if both shots may be taken together or separately with a waiting period in between.
+Refer to your local public health authority or health care provider for information on how to receive the influenza and COVID-19 vaccines.
+For everyone 5 years of age and over, these vaccines can be given at the same visit.

 It is important that mental health resources and support are provided to all workers, including access to an employee assistance program, if available.

 Note that this guidance is just some of the adjustments organizations can make during a pandemic.
 Adapt this list by adding your own good practices and policies to meet your organization’s specific needs.

 For further information on respiratory infectious diseases, including COVID-19, refer to the Public Health Agency of Canada.